mybasimilch/basimilch/README.md

 0. Create a new backup: `heroku pg:backups:capture --app basimilch-prod`

-1. Download the production backup `heroku pg:backups:download -a basimilch-prod`.
+1. Download the production backup: `heroku pg:backups:download -a basimilch-prod`.
 The file is called `latest.dump`

 2. Export the following environment variables
     - $JUNTAGRICO_DATABASE_PASSWORD